2025 Election

 On April 22, 2025, the DVUSD governing board unanimously approved a resolution to bring the 15% M&O override to the November 4, 2025 ballot.

-Learn more about how the restoration of the M&O override will help continue to pay a portion (approximately 8.5%) of all salaries, maintain maximum class sizes (would otherwise increase +3 students per classroom), continue full-day kindergarten and other specialized programs for students, continue to support extracurricular activities for students, continue to provide counselors and support services staff such as school nurses, and continue to provide a portion (10%) of school and department budgets.
+Learn more about how the restoration of the Override will help continue to pay a portion (approximately 8.5%) of all salaries, maintain maximum class sizes (would otherwise increase +3 students per classroom), continue full-day kindergarten and other specialized programs for students, continue to support extracurricular activities for students, continue to provide counselors and support services staff such as school nurses, and continue to provide a portion (10%) of school and department budgets.

-2025 M&O Override FAQs
+2025 Override FAQs

 - What is an Override?